bentman/TerraformAzure/README.md

 - With each apply/destroy cycle, build upon previous components, creating a more complex lab.
 - Use Git branches to manage different stages of your lab's evolution.
 - Continuously learn and add new features, exploring advanced Terraform techniques and community resources.

-## Bonus Tips

-- Start with smaller, independent modules for easier testing and debugging.
-- Utilize Terraform state management for consistent deployments.
-- Follow IaC best practices for clean and maintainable code.

-## Ready to Start?
-... me too! <gulp>

 ## Helpful Links